wilmardo/docker-compose-radarr-sonarr-prowlarr-transmission/README.md

 cd docker-compose-radarr-sonarr-jackett-transmission
 ```

+When running on a Rapsberry Pi please check the `NOTE:` in the docker-compose before running `docker-compose up`

 Then it is time to start the containers
 * --compatibility is to convert deploy keys in v3 files to their non-Swarm equivalent